Mary Ann Lundteigen

 Background and activities

-- Professor at the Department of Production and Quality Engineering
+- Professor at the Department of Engineering Cybernetics (current)

-PhD in safety and reliability assessment of safety instrumented systems (2005-2008) (PhD defense february 2009)
+- PhD scholarship in safety and reliability assessment of safety instrumented systems (2005-2008) (PhD defense february 2009)

 - Reliability assessments